 Putting These Tips in Action

-In the video below, shares more details about these tips but then concludes with an example of how she combined these tips to find out some fantastic information about her great-great-uncle who served in the 86th Aero Squadron at the age of 16!
+The video linked above, shares more details about these tips but then concludes with an example of how she combined these tips to find out some fantastic information about her great-great-uncle who served in the 86th Aero Squadron at the age of 16!

 You’ll watch to watch the video because this uncle didn’t have a draft record due to his age!